alokright/WeatherApp-UnityPlugin/README.md

 ## Downloading the plugins

-There are 2 different options for obtaining the plugins:
+There are two different options for obtaining the plugins:

 *   Download individual plugins as `.unitypackage` files or Unity Package Manager (`.tgz`) files git